darinkishore/personal-website/src/content/blog/mcp.md

 Between MCP's standardization and composability, DSPy's optimization capabilities, and tools like Braintrust making improvement dead simple, building powerful AI tools is now accessible to anyone willing to learn.

 I'm [@dronathon](https://x.com/dronathon) on X - if you build something cool with these patterns, let me know!
 I'd love to see what you create.

+Code coming soon!
+Still WIP because I'm not happy about latency, have to run git-filter-branch, and it's a big ol mess.